mysticrenji/ASPNetCore_ADO/README.md

 End

 ----------------------------------------------------------------------------------------------
-//To view all Employee Records
+//To view all Employee Records//
 Create procedure spGetAllEmployees
 as
 Begin